agumaxwellforcode/Pangaea-publishing-server/README.md

 ## Tests

-Barely 20 % of all functionalities are tested for lack of time;
+Only relevant features/functionalities are tested for lack of time, but enough for the applications basics;
 Run  ==>  php artisan test

 ## Demo